What is introductory background information?

 Before beginning to plan or construct an academic introduction, a writer should carefully consider the purpose of the introductory paragraph – and more specifically its background information.
 While the thesis statement may be designed to clearly indicate the essay question, the writer’s stance and the general structure of the body section, the purpose of the background information is (1) to introduce the overall topic, (2) to contextualise that topic by providing key information, (3) to explain and define any difficult or subject-specific terminology, and (4) to signify the purpose of the essay and the overall importance of the selected topic.

 How is background information presented?

-As will be further explored in Lesson 2, there are a number of optional background elements that may be included at the writer’s discretion – such as a hook to interest the reader or a definition of any key terms or abbreviations.
+As will be further explored in Chapter 2, there are a number of optional background elements that may be included at the writer’s discretion – such as a hook to interest the reader or a definition of any key terms or abbreviations.
 While the length and inclusion of many of these elements depends wholly on the essay topic and focus, the general presentational rule for background information is that it moves from a general to specific structure.
 As is shown in the diagram below, this general to specific ordering is in fact the most common structure for an essay introduction:

 Can I see some examples?

 To demonstrate background information more clearly for students, we’ve created an introductory paragraph below that should be read carefully.
-The background information in this introduction will be deconstructed closely in Lessons 2 and 3.
+The background information in this introduction will be deconstructed closely in Chapters 2 and 3.

 Foreign Aid is Effective in the African Continent.
 Discuss.